wp-plugins/member-access/readme.txt

 == Localization ==

+**NOTE:** If you have previously sent me a translation file, [please resend it](mailto:wordpress@chrisabernethy.com "Resend localization files").
+All stored translation files were lost!

 If you are interested in contributing to the localization of Member Access, please [contact me](http://www.chrisabernethy.com/contact/ "Help Localize Member Access") and let me know which language you would like to translate.
 All help is greatly appreciated!

 Localization Contributors: